Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 Governments in the eastern and central parts of the continent that were once staunchly opposed to refugees have suddenly become some of the biggest supporters of an open-door policy — even as their welcoming stance appeared to be limited to Ukrainians.

-In the mid-2010s, Hungarian Prime Minister Viktor Orban built barbed-wire fences and established “border hunters” with 4x4s, night-vision goggles and migrant-sniffing dogs to halt arrivals of asylum seekers from an arc of instability from Africa to Afghanistan.
-On Sunday, he told journalists “everyone fleeing Ukraine will find a friend in the Hungarian state.”
+In the mid-2010s, Hungarian Prime Minister Viktor Orbán built barbed-wire fences and established “border hunters” with 4x4s, night-vision goggles and migrant-sniffing dogs to halt arrivals of asylum seekers from an arc of instability from Africa to Afghanistan.
+On Sunday, he told journalists that “everyone fleeing Ukraine will find a friend in the Hungarian state.”

 When Belarus began funneling Middle Eastern and Afghan asylum seekers toward Poland last year, Warsaw dispatched troops and pushed back migrants — some of whom froze to death in the woods.
 In recent days, however, Polish state railways have announced free travel for Ukrainians, and tons of aid have been donated by the public.